MLMcCloskey/OneView/README.md

          Saabu Thomas

          What is this?
          It consolidates several sources of information in one app.
 Future development will include user login button.
-This way the user preferences will be saved. https://mlmccloskey.github.io/OneView/mobile
+         This way the user preferences will be saved.
+Working page can be seen at: https://mlmccloskey.github.io/OneView/mobile

          Project uses: